tlonny/bearmq/README.md

 ### Job Groups

 Each job belongs to a job group when enqueued.
 BearMQ processes only one job from a given job group at a time (globally).
 By default, each enqueued job receives a random `UUIDv4` as its job group, but you can override this by providing a `jobGroupGenerator` function as a parameter to the job definition constructor.
-This function goes from `TParams => string`.
+This function goes from `TPayload => string`.
 Alternatively, you can provide a one-time override of the `jobGroup` by passing it as an argument in the `enqueue` function:

 ```typescript